Cauchy-Born Rule from Microscopic Models with Non-convex Potentials: Reformulation of discrete elasticity as a non-degenerate generalized gradient model

 where we used that $\sum_{i=1}^d\sum_{y,y+e_i\in Q_{\Ran}} \abs{\nabla_{i}\psi(y)}^2$ defines a norm on $\Vcal^\perp_{Q_{\Ran}} \simeq \Gcal_{\Ran}$ and all norms on a finite dimensional space are equivalent.

-We now show that under the assumptions (H1) to (H5) the potential $\Uscr + \Nscr$ satisfies the conditions in Proposition~\ref{prop:embedding} and that the generalised gradient model with the potential $\Uscr + \Nscr$ is equivalent to the discrete elasticity model with the potential $U$ (see Lemma~\ref{le:equivalence_de_ggm} below).
-Once this is done we can easily deduce our main result for discrete elasticity, Theorem~\ref{T:deW} and Theorem~\ref{T:descaling}, from the corresponding results for generalized gradient models, Theorem~\ref{th:pertcomp} and Theorem~\ref{th:scalinglimit}.
+We now proceed as follows.
+We first show that the free energy and the Gibbs measure for the discrete elasticity model with interaction potential $U$ can be expressed in terms of a generalized gradient model with potential $\Uscr+\Nscr$, see Lemma~\ref{le:equivalence_de_ggm} below.
+Next show that under the assumptions (H1)--(H5) the potential $\Uscr + \Nscr$ satisfies the conditions in Proposition~\ref{prop:embedding}, see Lemma~\ref{le:embedding_de} below.
+Once this is done the main results for discrete elasticity, Theorem~\ref{T:deW} and Theorem~\ref{T:descaling}, will follow easily from the abstract perturbation results, Theorem~\ref{th:pertcomp} and Theorem~\ref{th:scalinglimit}.

 As in \eqref{eq:define_QU_V} and \eqref{eq:defofUbar}, we define the quadratic part

 and the function

 Note that \eqref{eq:hqsecway} implies